Mohsnmonji/mohsnmonji.github.io/about-me.md

     <a href="https://www.mcgill.ca/cand3/our-people/fellows-2024-25" target="_blank">McGill University</a>,
     and a <strong>CRDCN Emerging Scholar</strong> at the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
 My doctoral research is focused on the
-    <span class="highlight">social determinants of mental health</span> and population-level disparities in mental health outcomes, particularly psychological distress, anxiety, and depression among youth and young adults in Canada.
+    <strong>social determinants of mental health</strong> and population-level disparities in mental health outcomes, particularly psychological distress, anxiety, and depression among youth and young adults in Canada.
 I use statistical modeling and machine learning to analyze such disparities and recommend data-driven and evidence-based policies to improve the mental health of youth and young adults at the population level.
   </p>

   <p>